borisbrodski/langium-tools/README.md

 #### Notes

-- **Markers**: Always specify custom markers in your tests to avoid dependencies on default markers that may change.
-- **Extending Vitest**: The matchers are added to Vitest's expect function by importing langium-tools.
+- **Extending Vitest**: The matchers are added to Vitest's expect function by importing `langium-tools/testing`.
 - **Error Messages**: The matchers provide detailed error messages to help you diagnose failing tests.

 #### Using the `adjusted` Function for Templates